Żegluga Bydgoska

-Żegluga Bydgoska (Bydgoszcz Shipping) is an inland navigation company based in Bydgoszcz.
+Żegluga Bydgoska (Bydgoszcz Shipping) is a Polish inland shipping company based in Bydgoszcz.
 Its first existence dates back to 1869, when a shipping firm was established in then Bromberg.

 Since August 12, 2009, it has been integrated into Wrocław's group "OT Logistics S.A.".

 History

 Inland navigation in Bydgoszcz emerged in the 14th century, as confirmed by the earliest known written records of sailing on the Brda river.

 A shipping corporation was established in 1487, in Bydgoszcz, its statute signed by Andrzej Kościelecki, then Starosta of the city.
 At that time, Bydgoszcz was one of the few cities of the Polish–Lithuanian Commonwealth which had a river shipping professional association; the others were located in Gdańsk, Toruń, Kazimierz Dolny and Jarosław.
 Furthermore, a Helmsman guild was created in 1591, by the City Council.
 At the end of the 16th century, this brotherhood consisted of about 80 steersmen and helpers, called Pomagrami.